Jr-jeet/Spotify/README.md

 sum(Total_Streams) over( partition by Sex order by Total_Streams DESC rows between current row and 2 following)  as  total_stream from streaming ;
 select * from streaming

+#Which cities have high restaurant density but low delivery coverage?